 - Personal Monthly Budget Planning

 Filling out your FAFSA application is a requirement to access federal loans and other types of funding.
-You must complete the form every year that you plan to attend school to obtain coverage.
+In order to obtain coverage, you must complete the form every year that you plan to attend school.
 To submit your form, you can complete the process online or by mail.

 You have to provide information including the following: